Create a forest trust

 Users in this forest will not be able to access any resources in the specified forest.

-Continue to follow the instructions in the wizard.
+Continue to follow the wizard.

 If you have the appropriate administrative credentials for each forest, you can create both sides of a forest trust at the same time by clicking Both this domain and the specified domain on the Sides of Trust page.
 For more information, see Related Topics.

 If you want users from the specified forest to have access to all computers in the local forest, on the Outgoing Trust Properties page, click Forest-wide authentication.
 This option is preferred when both forests belong to the same organization.